Hurriyat chief’s son in terror ranks fighting occupational forces says father

 The details available on Junaid suggest that he has joined the Hizbul Mujahideen.
 His code name is Amaar Bhai and is a resident of Bagar Barzula.

 His qualification is MBA (K.U).
-Further it is said that he is active as a terrorist in the Valley since March 24 2018 ie is today.
+Further, it is said that he is active as a terrorist in the Valley since March 24, 2018, that is today.

-In a development last week Tehrik-e-Hurriyat after Syed Ali Shah Geelani stepped down as the chairman to make way for his long time friend Mohammad Ashraf Sehrai.
+In a development last week Tehrik-e-Hurriyat after Syed Ali Shah Geelani stepped down as the chairman to make way for long-time friend Mohammad Ashraf Sehrai.

 The TeH was started in 2005 and Geelani and Sehrai were its founding members.
 The reason behind the formation of this organisation was due to a rift that Geelani had with the Jamaat-e-Islami.
 It was Sehrai who was instrumental in the formation of TeH.

 Geelani had in fact proposed Sehrai as his replacement in the TeH.
-However it was opposed as several members questioned the nomination system especially where there is an election process in place.
+Howeve,r it was opposed as several members questioned the nomination system especially where there is an election process in place.

 OneIndia News